-A limited number of camperships are available to help Grand Canyon Council Scouts in need of financial assistance.
-Council Campership Application forms are available in both English and Spanish at the Grand Canyon Council Service Center and at the Grand Canyon Council website at: www.grandcanyonbsa.org/forms-resources.
+A limited number of camperships are available to help Grand Canyon Council Scouts in need of financial assistance attend Geronimo and other programs such as NYLT, Cub Scout Resident Camp, and Day Camp.
+The form is available at: www.grandcanyonbsa.org/forms-resources.

-Campership applications may be submitted at any time and the first round of notifications will be emailed out by March 1st.
-After March 1st, camperships will be approved on a rolling basis depending on need and availability of funds.
-Camperships will be applied to registration balance before May 1 or before final payment is submitted for Scouts added to the roster after May 1.

-ADMINSTRATION - TIMETABLE
+ALL APPLICATIONS MUST BE RECEIVED IN THE COUNCIL OFFICE NO LATER THAN 8 WEEKS PRIOR TO THE START DATE OF YOUR EVENT.
+Geronimo Campership applications must be received by March 31st and will be approved by the Campership Committee on a rolling basis.
+Camperships will be applied to the registration balance once approved.
+Please note, if a scout does not attend the program a campership was awarded for, then he or she will forfeit their personal contributions up to the minimal non-refundable amount.
+Additionally, camperships are awarded for a specific program and cannot be transferred to other programs without completing a new campership request.
 Preparing for camp is an easy process, but it does require planning ahead.
 As a unit Leader, you are the most important link in this preparation.
 The following check list is designed to guide you and your troop committee in pre-camp planning.